 As a marketing director, you can no longer depend on manual report creation.
 You require GDS because it can generate reports quickly and let you respond to issues before they worsen.
 With automated reporting, you can avoid data errors caused by humans.
 Besides, you can do away with routine work and help your staff become more productive.
 Again, you can readjust the advertising budget based on what the data studio reports are showing.
 And when you add given elements to your statements, they can look more professional and helpful for the stakeholders and customers.
 But how can you stop making typical reports in GDS?

-15 elements to take reporting in Data Studio to the next level
+15 Elements to take Google Data Studio reporting to the next level

 You can use advanced date ranges when your clients request to view the performance of their business differently.
 By default, Data Studio provides several date range options.
 However, these may be insufficient as per your clients’ requests.
 At this point, advanced date ranges can help.
 So, go to the comparison date range selector and choose Advanced from the list.
 Next, select a fixed start date by accessing the previous calendar year.
 After that, select the day that compares with the 1st date in the current year.
 Next, set the end date by choosing Today and then Minus.
 After that, type in 365 to represent the number of days.